-The Fund may borrow cash, but there is no intention for it to be a structural borrower of cash.
-The Fund may find itself temporarily overdrawn due to flow-related trading (investments and divestments pending, subscriptions/redemptions) within the limit of 10% of the Fund's net assets.
+The fund may borrow cash without any intention of being a structural borrower of cash.
+The fund may find itself temporarily overdrawn due to flow-related trading (investments and divestments pending, subscriptions/redemptions) within the limit of 10% of the fund's net assets.